Worship; the Old and the New

 A Sermon on Romans 12:6-8Read more

 Human traditions are often blinded to the clear teaching of Scripture.
-Traditionalism is a danger we all must avoid because it is a prejudice we are all subject to.
+Traditionalism is a danger Christians must avoid because it is a prejudice they are all subject to.
 Perhaps no area of the Christian life is more prone to traditionalism than worship.
-Whether as an individual or entire denomination, we can easily read our prejudices back into Scripture.
-Dr. Martyn Lloyd-Jones calls Bible-believing Christians to examine their traditions.
-He asks us to consider the general impression of the New Testament as you read about the early church engaging in worship.
-Seeking to counter the resurgence among evangelicals towards a liturgical form, Dr. Lloyd-Jones answers the liturgical arguments by drawing our attention to passages such as Romans 12:6-8.
+Whether as an individual or entire denomination, one can easily read their prejudices back into Scripture.
+In this sermon on Romans 12:6–8 titled “Worship, the Old and the New,” Dr. Martyn Lloyd-Jones calls Bible-believing Christians to examine their traditions.
+He asks them to consider the general impression of the New Testament as they read about the early church engaging in worship.
+Seeking to counter the resurgence among evangelicals towards a liturgical form, Dr. Lloyd-Jones answers the liturgical arguments by drawing attention to passages such as Romans 12:6–8.
 While there is continuity between Old Testament worship – with its emphasis on prescribed forms – there is discontinuity as well.
 Of course, this difference is not one in kind but in degree.
 Moreover, as figures in church history have justified set prayers and liturgical services in order to prevent error from creeping into the church, this should only be a temporary expedience, says Dr. Lloyd-Jones.
-Nevertheless, Christ is able to gift men to pray, preach, and teach in a biblical manner avoiding doctrinal errors.
-Listen as Dr. Lloyd-Jones enters the “worship wars” debate, challenging prevailing worship traditions and prejudices from Sacred Scripture.
+Nevertheless, Christ is able to gift all to pray, preach, and teach in a biblical manner avoiding doctrinal errors.
+Listen as Dr. Lloyd-Jones challenges from Scripture prevailing worship traditions and prejudices.

 About Dr. Martyn Lloyd-Jones